SAR-mango/SinESC/README.md

 - Broken-out and labeled debug pins for hackers
 - **3-6S Li-po batteries supported (minimum 10V, maximum 28V supply voltage)**
 - **Maximum 40A continuous, 50A burst current draw (5 seconds)**
   - With the greatly-increased efficiency of SinESC, peak motor currents will be *significantly* lower than before (at a given throttle/thrust level).
 This does NOT mean your motors run weaker.
-They are just more efficient!
+They are just more efficient.
   - Over-current protection takes advantage of comparators embedded in the microcontroller and triggers immediately at 55A.

 \*Several of the above specifications are currently only theoretical; they have not been confirmed with measurements.
 This page will be updated immediately when any specification changes or is confirmed.
 # Sinusoidal Control: Benefits & a Brief Description
 Brushless DC motors work best when their phase voltage waveforms are sinusoid-shaped.
 Try it yourself—connect a BLDC motor to an oscilloscope and spin the rotor with your fingers.
 You will see a sine wave.